starhunter-gmbh/n8n-nodes-graphql/README.md

 # @starhunter/n8n-nodes-graphql

-This is an n8n community node that integrates with [Starhunter CRM](https://starhunter.com) in your n8n workflows.
+This is an n8n community node that integrates with [Starhunter](https://starhunter.com) in your n8n workflows.

 Starhunter is a customer relationship management (CRM) system designed for recruiting and talent management.
-This node allows you to automate interactions with persons, candidates, employees, emails, project candidates, and tasks through the Starhunter GraphQL API.
+This node allows you to automate interactions with persons, candidates, employees, emails, project candidates, and tasks in Starhunter.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.